Genesis of the alpha beta T-cell receptor: Discussion

 Our finding that the statistics of the two chains are largely independent of each other ---\,with only a weak correlation between $V_\beta$ and $(V_\alpha,J_\alpha)$ usage\,--- is in agreement with recent observations using direct single-cell chain pairing \cite{Grigaityte2017}.
 While independence between the $\alpha$ and $\beta$ recombination processes is perhaps expected because they occur at different stages of T-cell development, it is worth emphasizing that the absence of correlations reported here involves coding TCR$\alpha\beta$ sequences, which are believed to be largely restricted by thymic selection.
 This restriction can introduce correlations, notably through negative selection which could forbid certain $\alpha\beta$ combinations.
 Our results do not exclude such joint selection, but suggests that it does not introduce observable biases.
 The independence between the two chains implies that the entropies of the two generation processes can be simply summed to obtain the entropy of the full TCR$\alpha\beta$.
 Taking the values previously reported in \cite{Mora2016e} of 26 bits for the $\alpha$ chain, and 38 bits for the $\beta$ chain, yields 64 bits for the TCR$\alpha\beta$, {\em i.e.} a diversity number of $2^{64}\approx 2\cdot 10^{19}$.

-The independence between the chains also allowed us to make predictions about the amount of TCR repertoire overlap one should expect between individuals.
-Our analysis predicts that sharing of $\alpha\beta$ pairs between more than two individuals should be extremely rare.
-In a recent report \cite{Grigaityte2017}, 26 $\alpha\beta$ pairs were found to be shared between 5 individuals.
-Our result indicate that such a high level of sharing cannot be explained by convergent recombination alone, but may result from over-correcting for sequencing errors, or alternatively from strong convergent selection in all 5 donors.
+The independence between the chains also allowed us to make predictions about the amount of TCR repertoire overlap one should expect between samples from different individuals.
+Our analysis predicts that sharing of $\alpha\beta$ pairs between two samples should be rare, and that sharing between more than two is exceptional.
+In a recent report \cite{Grigaityte2017}, 26 TCR$\alpha\beta$ pairs were found to be shared between any 2 of 5 individuals.
+Our result indicate that such a high level of sharing cannot be explained by convergent recombination alone: by simulating samples of the same size as in \cite{Grigaityte2017}, we estimated a total expected number of $0.001$ sequences between all their pairs (see Methods).
+The much higher number of shared sequences reported in the original study may result from over-correcting for sequencing errors, or alternatively from strong convergent selection in all 5 donors.
+A clonotype expansion of $10^4$ (not unexpected in the context of an immune response, see e.g. \cite{pogorelyy_precise_2018}) would be sufficient to explain this result.

 Future studies collecting the $\alpha\beta$ repertoires of more individuals, as promised by the rapid development of single-cell sequencing techniques, will help us get a more detailed picture of the diversity and sharing properties of the TCR$\alpha\beta$ repertoires.
 Our analysis provides a useful baseline against which to compare and assess the results of these future works.